dvidelabs/poly.shell/README.md

 `lib/password.coffee` if a custom password agent is needed - the interface is fairly simple.

-The hosts will in either case be sharing a password cache so first sudo prompt will block all other prompts and have the shell wait for the first prompt to provide the answers.
+The hosts will in either case be sharing a password cache so the first `sudo` prompt will block all other prompts and have the shell wait for the first prompt to provide the answers.